Learn how to make classic Persian rice called tahdig, famous for its golden, crispy bottom and fluffy grains.

 Instructions

-- In a large bowl, rinse rise several times until the water drains clear.
+- Rinse and Soak the Rice.
+In a large bowl, rinse the rice several times until the water runs completely clear.

-- Bring a large pot with 4 cups of water to a boil.
-Drain rice and add to boiling water.
-Allow to cook, uncovered on medium-high heat for exactly 8 minutes (Set your timer.)
-Skim the foam off the top.
+- Parboil the Rice.
+Bring a large pot of generously salted water to a boil.
+Drain the rice and add it to the boiling water.

-- When rice is done, it should begin to puff up, be soft on the outside and hard on the inside.
-Drain rice and rinse under cold water to stop the cooking.
+- The rice should be tender on the outside but still firm in the center.
+Drain and rinse briefly under cold water to stop the cooking.

 Chung-Ah | Damn Delicious says